syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Overview.md

 # Overview

 SfSchedule is used to provide common scheduling functionalities.
 The SfSchedule control allows user to create and manage appointments.
-It includes features such as viewing daily/all day/spanned appointments, complete customization of month cell and appointments, efficient performance.
+It includes features such as viewing daily, all day, spanned appointments, complete customization of month cell and appointments, efficient performance.

 ## Key Features